M-Zeeb/gwas_namaco/readme.md

 ## Repository for dockerized pipelines of HIV GWAS and heriatibility analyses for the manuscript published in xxx...

-### GWAS Requirements:
+### Performs HIV GWAS and Heritability analysis
+#### Requirements (see folder input for example (created with "create_example_data.R")):
  1. A folder with frequencey files from smaltalign output

  2. A phenotype file

  3. File with outcomes defined

- 4. FIles with covariables defined

-### Heritability Requirements:
- 1. A folder with consensus fasta files

- 2. A phenotype file

- 3. File with outcomes defined

- 4. FIles with covariables defined
+ 4. Files with covariables defined

+### If docker is installed, complete example analysis can be run by executing "run.sh"
+### Without docker manual installation of all software is required (see DOCKERFILE)

-### TODO
+### Issues/TODO
- 1. Generate/add example data

- 2. Dynamic parallelisation in "foreach-steps" depending on available cores
+ 1. Dynamic parallelisation in "foreach-steps" depending on available cores

- 3. Mamba package installations often get stuck at random points...
+ 2. Mamba package installations often get stuck at random points...

- 4. Generalize bam_hypermut_filter.R script

- 5. Check necessary references